 - Identify exceptional variation and remove the factors that cause it.
 This will, in most cases, bring the process to predictability.
 If it hasn’t, this initial step needs to be reiterate till all causes of exceptional variation have been removed.
 Once the process has become predictable, an assessment can be made as to whether it operates satisfactorily or not.

 - Improve the process by reducing its routine variation.
 This requires a longer term view.
 This type of effort holds the greatest opportunities for improvement and it can be reiterated indefinitely, hence the term ‘continual improvement’.

 When exceptional variation is a good thing

 There are situations when exceptional variation is a desirable occurrence, for example:

 - A marketing department has started running a new marketing campaign.
 Subsequently, the number of enquiries by new customers has increased beyond the upper natural limit of the customer acquisition process.
 In this case, the marketeers will seek to stabilise the process at the new level, by sustaining their marketing campaign.
-The process behavior chart gives them prompt clues as to how well the campaign is doing.
-So that they can do more of the things that work and avoid spending resources on what doesn't work.
+The process behaviour chart gives them prompt clues as to how well the campaign is doing, so that they can do more of the things that work and avoid spending resources on what doesn't work.

 - The management of an NHS organisation notices a reduction in patient waiting times for a certain treatment.
 The question then becomes how did the team of clinicians involved managed the improvement?
 And can other departments learn from it and replicate it?

-Weather we like or dislike specific instances of exceptional variation in the processes we manage, the goal is stability, predictability and process improvement.
+Whether we like or dislike specific instances of exceptional variation in the processes we manage, the goal is stability, predictability and process improvement.
 Understanding variation is the foundation of effective management.
-And the process behavior chart is the method for correctly diagnosing the two types of variation.
+And the process behaviour chart is the method for correctly diagnosing the two types of variation.